why, who, & how to go vegan (for morality, wellness & sustainability)

 (yes he immediately grew boobies)

-4) Vitamin B12: as many as 85% are deficient because animals are not even raised naturally anymore.
-This can be obtained via fortified yeast (nutritional yeast / marmite), fortified cereals, fortified plant milks, and possibly some probiotics (more info at #13 below).
-It can also be obtained from freshly plucked organic unwashed fruits and vegetables, and fresh spring water.
+4) Probiotics including Vitamin B12: as many as 85% are deficient because animals are not even raised naturally anymore.
+This can be obtained via fortified yeast (nutritional yeast / marmite), fortified cereals, fortified plant milks, freshly plucked organic unwashed fruits and vegetables, and fresh spring water.

-6) iron: even though plants have non-heme iron, of which only up 10% is absorbed, ensure it is obtained by having iron high vegan foods such as nuts, seeds (such as chia, having 3 times the amount in spinach), and cereals like wholegrains and legumes especially lentils & hummus / chickpeas.
-Have those with vitamins A & C (as fresh as possible) rich foods, minimal calcium (especially dairy as it impedes its absorption) to aid in absorption, and minimize antinutrients: phytates, lectin, and gluten.
+6) Iron: even though plants have non-heme iron, of which usually only up to 10% is absorbed, ensure maximum absorption by having iron high vegan foods such as nuts, seeds (such as chia, having 3 times the amount in spinach), and cereals like wholegrains (barley, spelt, millet, etc.) and legumes (beans).
+Have starches (grains & legumes) with vitamin A (low acid orange or yellow fruits such as squash, pumpkin, carrot (preferably steamed) and... orange) otherwise nuts & seeds with either Vitamin A or C (high acid fruits such as lemon, pineapple, and most berries), minimal calcium (especially dairy as it impedes its absorption) to aid in absorption, and minimize antinutrients: phytates, lectin, and gluten.
+Also, ferment and preferably sprout.

 8) calcium: there are too many options such as chia (5 times the amount in milk), almond, cabbage family (including broccoli & bok choy), and tofu made with calcium sulfate.

-17) to keep body water content high and the body alkaline therefore prevent high acidity (therefore prevent a range of problems such as diabetes, obesity, insulin resistance, metabolic disorder, fatty liver disease, stroke, heart attack, autoimmune diseases & gastric disorders), at least 50% of your food should be fresh whole fruits & vegetables, which does not need much processing.
-Fresh food especially in the form of citrus and berries are great antioxidants which reduces inflammation caused by our unnatural lifestyle full with toxins and chemicals in the air, water, earth, and food (especially the processed especially with seed oils).
+13) to keep body water content high and the body alkaline therefore prevent high acidity (therefore prevent a range of problems such as diabetes, obesity, insulin resistance, metabolic disorder, fatty liver disease, stroke, heart attack, autoimmune diseases & gastric disorders), at least 50% of your food should be fresh whole fruits & vegetables (which will also add necessary digestive enzymes), which does not need much processing.
+Fresh acidic fruit especially in the form of citrus and berries are great antioxidants which reduces inflammation caused by our unnatural lifestyle full with toxins and chemicals in the air, water, earth, and food (especially the processed especially with seed oils, usually overused).

-18) especially for someone with high protein needs but is not yet is accustomed to a vegan diet (especially legumes), you should use the aid of digestive condiments to aid in digestion therefore prevent symptoms such as fatigue and bloating.
+14) especially for someone with high protein needs but is not yet is accustomed to a vegan diet (especially legumes i.e. beans), you should use the aid of digestive condiments to aid in digestion therefore prevent symptoms such as fatigue and bloating.
 These condiments have the same properties of bodily enzymes therefore help break down food to conserve energy and help maintain the body's internal temperature.
-These condiments are: coriander, cardamom, cinnamon, cloves, cayenne (red), green, & black pepper, turmeric, aniseed, cumin seeds, and mustard seeds.
+These condiments are: coriander, cardamom, cinnamon, cloves, cayenne (red), green & black pepper, turmeric, aniseed, cumin seeds, and mustard seeds.

-19) just as we do not want to demonize all sugars, we do not want to demonize LDL cholesterol (known as bad cholesterol) which mostly comes from saturated fats that are rich in omega-3 fatty acids that help brain function, protect the heart, protect from cold weather, and transport important nutrients around the blood.
+15) just as we do not want to demonize all sugars, we do not want to demonize HDL cholesterol (known as good cholesterol) which is too bulky to cross from blood vessels into the brain; the brain makes it out of anything.
+However it mostly comes from fats (preferably the unsaturated plant kind) that are rich in omega-3 fatty acids that help brain function, protect the heart, protect from cold weather, and transport important nutrients around the blood.

 However, minimizing any processed oil (including MUFA / oleic) is a good idea because any oil is still refined oil and never naturally found anywhere.
 For example one table spoon of olive oil may need 100 olives to be processed; it is a lot like drinking "fresh" fruit juice.
 Processed oils simply are too saturated which also implies excess calories, yes even more than meat fat itself!
 Also, did you know oil cannot mix with water, which the body is mostly made up of?